techtobefree/serve/README.md

 Figure out how to allow someone to pass admin to another user.
 (Maybe doesn't matter) update buttons to use links so hover and ctrl+click works.
+Note: implement the party system.

+Filter out commitments that have already been verified (witnessed) when reviewing commitments.

+Add points payment method to vendure.

+Add 2 server side functions:

+1. Identify un-rewarded verified service, add transactions (debiting user accounts), and update the wallet_balance of the effect users.
+(Perhaps triggered after creating witness records specifically for the witnessed records, and a batch process to monitor if any fall through).
+2. Create a "buy" function.
+Verifies the authenticated userId has the required wallet_balance, then create a credit transaction, and lowers the wallet_balance, and completing the purchase.

 #### Native